wduquette/advent/README.md

   * .put_in() could work the same way.
 Give the tag, and then it's resolved at the end.
 * Debug commands shouldn't advance the clock.
-* Define Event guards
 * The note's "Book" prose hook could be implemented as normal prose plus a Read guard that says it's too dirty to read.
 * The Game
   * Main loop should halt if you're dead at the end of it.
   * Add puzzle to make water flow in the stream.